-The Winchester/Frederick County Community Services Council (“Council”) sewed the seeds of the Free Medical Clinic in 1985.
+The Winchester/Frederick County Community Services Council (“Council”) sowed the seeds of the Free Medical Clinic in 1985.
 The Council, a group of social service agencies that assessed human services needs in the area, found that access to health care was a serious problem for many residents.
-A large Northern Shenandoah Valley residents were employed by small businesses and/or in industries that did not offer health insurance, including in the service, construction, and agricultural sectors.
-Their situations were dire when they fill ill, as they could not afford to see a doctor or cover the cost of medications.
+A number of large Northern Shenandoah Valley residents were employed by small businesses and/or in industries that did not offer health insurance, including in the service, construction, and agricultural sectors.
+Their situations were dire when they felt ill, as they could not afford to see a doctor or cover the cost of medications.

 In the beginning, volunteers worked one day a week to convert a large meeting hall at the church into a health care center.
 They wheeled in makeshift equipment and strung curtains up to screen off three examining rooms and used church tables as examining tables.
 As the number of patients being served increased rapidly, the clinic outgrew the church basement.
 The First Presbyterian Church stepped in again and offered a nearby former fire hall that they owned as a permanent site for the Free Medical Clinic.

 In 1988, the clinic’s Board of Directors raised $180,000 to transform 3,800 square feet of open space on the fire hall’s two floors into four examination rooms, a pharmacy, a patient screening area, a waiting room, a meeting room, and the clinic’s administrative office.
 For just $1.00 per year in rent to the church, the Free Medical Clinic was able to offer a place for their patients to receive medical care, referral services, and assistance with their needed medications.